PortsMaster/PortMaster-Hosting/README.md

 # PortMaster-Hosting
-Hosts large files for portmaster build
+Hosts large files for portmaster build - this is only used internally by PortMaster dev team.